Martin Lewis: Urgent warning for savers as base rate held at 5.25%

-You can leave your existing home loan but you'll potentially face huge fines running into thousands of pounds if you do.
+You can leave your existing mortgage, but you'll potentially face huge fines running into thousands of pounds if you do.

-If you're still within your introductory offer period (eg, a two-year fix) you will almost certainly have early repayment charges to pay.
+If you're still within your introductory offer period (for example, part way through a two-year fix) you will almost certainly have early repayment charges to pay.

 If your introductory deal is over, there are unlikely to be any early repayment charges but do check.

 The key to this will be to look at the maths, and see if it adds up for you.
 Many borrowers will find that even though they can port their mortgage, the rates on offer won't be that attractive.

 If that's the case, it'll be worth seeing if it makes financial sense to pay the penalty for leaving your existing home loan and taking out a brand new mortgage elsewhere.

 If you have a few years left on a cheap deal, you are more likely to want to stick with your current mortgage than, say, if you only have a few months to go.
 This is because the earlier you leave a deal, the heftier the fees (as discussed in the previous chapter).
 Of course, if you've a long time left on a particularly pricey deal then, even with the fees to switch early, it may be wise to leave – do the maths first.

 To find the cheapest option, you need to work out the cost of keeping your current deal and compare it to the cost of ditching and taking a new deal.
 Make sure you've included the cost of any fees for exiting your current deal and starting a new one – including arrangement fees – in your calculations.

 Whichever option you choose, you will need to go through a new mortgage application.
 That means you'll have to pass a number of tests – see our Boost your mortgage chances guide for tips on how to increase your prospect of passing these.